zupo/awesome-pytest-speedup/README.md

 For timing single tests, `pytest --durations 10` will print out the slowest ten tests.

 For measuring CPU usage and memory consumption, look at [`pytest-monitor`](https://pypi.org/project/pytest-monitor/).

+For detailed per-function-call profiling of tests, [`pytest-profiling`](https://pypi.org/project/pytest-profiling/) is a great start.
+Or you can try [using the cProfile module directly](https://maciej.lasyk.info/2016/Dec/14/python-unittest-cprofile-mock/).

+Another popular profiler [`pyinstrument`](https://pypi.org/project/pyinstrument/) provides examples [how to use it with `pytest`](https://pyinstrument.readthedocs.io/en/latest/guide.html#profile-pytest-tests).

 # How do you run your tests?